 Vinegar can work double duty as an odour eliminator and all-purpose cleaner.
 Mix equal parts vinegar and water to create a completely natural cleaner for bathrooms and kitchens.
 Though safe for most surfaces, be sure to test the solution on an exterior not easily seen.
 Vinegar is acidic and if not mixed with enough water can damage some surfaces.

 Vodka also makes for a great cleaner.
-Mix one part of the alcohol to two parts water and voila: the perfect disinfectant (though not cocktail).
-Kirstie Alley proclaimed the virtues of vodka as a cleaner on The Oprah Show, when she told about her first job as a housekeeper.
+Mix one part of the alcohol to two parts of water and voila: the perfect disinfectant (though not a cocktail).
+Kirstie Alley proclaimed the virtues of vodka as a cleaner on The Oprah Show when she told about her first job as a housekeeper.

 Fabric conditioner